datacarpentry/python-ecology-lesson/01-starting-with-data.md

 1. Create a plot of average weight across all species per plot.
 2. Create a plot of total males versus total females for the entire dataset.
-3. Create a stacked bar plot that has male vs female for each plot.

 # Summary Plotting Challenge